-A majority of the current directors (three out of four) are independent within the meaning of NI 58-101, namely, Robert C. Gross, Stephen Harapiak, and Chris Reid.
-Guy Bentinck is not independent.
-Mr. Bentinck is the President and Chief Executive Officer of the Corporation.
-Stephen Harapiak and Robert C. Gross were appointed by Shareholders as directors on April 10, 2012 and Chris Reid was appointed by Shareholders on June 1, 2016.
+A majority of the current directors (three out of four) are independent within the meaning of NI 58-101, namely, Bruce Duncan, Arthur Roth and Chris Reid.
+Andrew Squires is not independent.
+Mr. Squires is the President, Chief Executive Officer and Chief Operating Officer of the Corporation.
+Bruce Duncan and Arthur Roth were appointed by Shareholders as directors on July 10, 2017 and Chris Reid was appointed by Shareholders as a director on June 1, 2016.
 The Board meets on a regular basis.
 The Corporation holds regularly scheduled Board meetings at least four times per year.
-Mr. Gross, as Chairman, is responsible for chairing all meetings of the Board, providing leadership to the Board, managing the Board, acting as liaison between the Board and management and representing the Corporation to external groups.
+Mr. Duncan, as Chairman, is responsible for chairing all meetings of the Board, providing leadership to the Board, managing the Board, acting as liaison between the Board and management and representing the Corporation to external groups.